Pesticides

 Your company must hold one or more of the following permits in order to sell or offer to sell pesticides:

-- Category A wholesale sales permit;
+- Class A wholesale permit;

-- Category B retail sales permit:
+- Class B retail sales permit:

-- Sub-class B1 for use by professionals;
+- Subclass B1 for use by professionals;

-- Sub-class B2 for use by individuals.
+- Subclass B2 for use by individuals.

 Sales conditions applicable to certain pesticides